mapbox/Hecate/README.md

 A feature being uploaded for deletion must have the `action: delete` as well as the `id` and `version` property.
 See _Modify Features_ above for an explanation of those properties.

-Note the `propeties` and `geometry` attributes must still be included.
+Note the `properties` and `geometry` attributes must still be included.
 They can be set to `null` or be their previous value.
 They will be ignored.

 ### Samples